-FACILITATION

-Do the "Video Review"

-activity before launching

-into this page.
+FACILITATION Do the "Video Review" activity before launching into this page.

-For a deeper

-of a Team by

-understanding of

-accountability, see

-pp. 212-216 in The
+For a deeper understanding of accountability, see pp. 212-216 in The Five Dysfunctions of a Team by Patrick Lencioni.

-Five Dysfunctions

-Patrick Lencioni.

-NORMATIVE DATA
+Report Outs" activity.

 The next four pages will take you through each question of the accountability portion of the assessment.
 Accountability tends to be difficult for most teams-you can see on the previous page that the average scores are a bit lower-so there is more feedback devoted to this behavior.